Flex Loans: Benefits and Drawbacks

 How Do Flex Loans Work?

 A flex loan works similar to a credit card in that it’s a revolving line of credit.
-Applicants are approved for a credit limit and can borrow up to that amount.
-As the balance is paid down, additional funds can be borrowed.
+Once approved, you’re given a certain credit limit and can borrow up to that amount.
+As the balance is paid down, that money is once again available to be borrowed.

 How Much Can You Get With a Flex Loan?